Community Mini-Grant Funds Now Available!

 - Priority will be given to community groups or organizations that ADAMH does not currently support in other ways.

 - Program/event must impact Franklin County residents.

-- Program/event should be a community-based activity that addresses growing challenges in Franklin County by promoting health and wellness, promoting prevention activities, fighting stigma and/or building individual and community resiliency to help participants achieve positive change.
+- Program/event should be a community-based activity that addresses growing challenges in Franklin County by raising awareness of mental illness or addiction, promoting health and wellness, promoting prevention activities or fighting stigma.

 - Mini-grant funds cannot be used for clinical, evidence-based programs, including assessments and treatment, as ADAMH supports these programs through our system of providers.

 - Mini-grant funds will not be awarded to support summer camps.

 - Purchase tickets for dinners, golf outings or fundraising events.